Damms/BasicVotingApp/README.md

 ## Objective
 This project grew my infrastructure and automation skills, as I utilized Kubernetes to deploy a microservice architecture solution.

-In this project I created kubernetes deployment files, created services to enable network connectivity of pods in my cluster to internal pods and external users.

 In this project I:
 1. Created a kubernetes deployment file to deploy a web based voting application to cast votes
 2. Created a NodePort service to expose the web based voting application to external users